newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/starting/legal-structure.md

 ---
 placeholder: Select a legal structure for your Navigator profile.
-(Making a selection will not form your business).
 ---
 ## Intended Legal Structure